On the quasi-ergodic distribution of absorbing Markov processes: Birth--death processes

-In this section, we study the quasi-ergodic distribution and the eigentime identity of birth-death processes.
-Section \ref{sect3.1} is presented to illustrate that our main result is valid by using a new proof method which is different from the one used in the main result.
-Moreover, we also give a comparison between the quasi-ergodic distribution and the quasi-stationary distribution for the birth-death process.
-Section \ref{sect3.2} is a little related to the main theme of this paper, but is of independent interest.
+In this section, we study the quasi-ergodic distribution of birth--death processes.
+It is presented to illustrate that our main result is valid by using a new proof method which is different from the one used in the main result.
+Moreover, we also give a comparison between the quasi-ergodic distribution and the quasi-stationary distribution for the birth--death process.